Ravishece/Phonegap--Generic-Boilerplate/README.md

 	function onDeviceReady() {
 ```

-If however, you are not going to use the devices, you should at least have a
+If however, you are not going to use the hardware on the mobile device, you should at least have

 ```
 <body onload=loaded()>